owenzimmew06/tendermint/docs/app-dev/abci-cli.md

 node example/counter.js
 ```

-(you'll have to kill the other counter application process).
+(You'll have to kill the other counter application process).
 In another
 window, run the console and those previous ABCI commands.
 You should get
 the same results as for the Go version.